Saints and Soldiers: Historical inaccuracies

+Distribution

+Rating

+Saints and Soldiers was originally rated "R" by the MPAA, solely for war violence and related images.
+The director, writers, and producer wanted a "PG-13".
+Some criticism has been leveled against the MPAA rating board with regard to their rating independent films more harshly than those of the large studios.
+(See also "LDS cinema and MPAA ratings".)

+While the MPAA never communicated any specific scenes that warranted the rating, Deseret News film critic Chris Hicks speculates that the reason may be due to two scenes, one in which depicts Nazis executing prisoners of war and another that shows a closeup of a leg wound.
+Producers made edits to receive the PG-13 for commercial distribution, and was officially granted such on March 30, 2004.

-Release and reception
+Release

-The first screening of the film was at Pearl Harbor, Hawaii, to an audience of U.S. Naval officers and their wives.
+The first screening took place at Pearl Harbor, Hawaii, to an audience of U.S. Naval officers and their spouses.
 The film opened at film festivals nationwide.

 Saints and Soldiers represents the first LDS film produced after 2000 to be exhibited in film festivals before general release to gain publicity.
 It was the highest-grossing film released by Excel Entertainment, an entertainment section which targets an LDS audience.
 It grossed over $1 million.

-Saints and Soldiers was released on video and DVD in May 2005.
+Critical reception

 The reaction to Saints and Soldiers was generally positive.
 The Washington Times called the film, "one of the sharpest and most compelling entries of the early 'Mormon cinema' era".
 The New York Times wrote that the film's, "impressive cast of largely unknown actors...[and] meticulously researched film tells its story with quiet conviction".
 However, Variety insisted that the script had "letdowns", including anachronisms in the dialogue and other story incongruities, yet they commended the production value considering the film's low budget.